 Written exercises alone can help, but adding useful stroke rehab equipment expands the type of exercises you can do.
 To help you find the right gear, this post provides a roundup of the best stroke rehab equipment available for you to use at home.

 We update this post every year to keep it fresh and relevant.
-All Amazon links are non-affiliate, which means we do NOT make any money when you click on them.
+All Amazon links are non-affiliate, which means we do not receive any compensation when you click on them.
 The products from Flint Rehab are our own.
 Let’s get to it!

 Premium Stroke Rehab Equipment

 Not all stroke survivors need premium equipment in order to see results.
-However, premium stroke rehab gadgets can be motivating to use, which help encourage regular exercise.
+However, premium stroke rehab gadgets can be motivating to use, which helps encourage consistent therapy.

 Since repetition and consistency are key to recovery, consider these premium stroke recovery tools to use at home.
 It’s always a good idea to run them by your therapist to ensure they’re a good fit for you.